Why is a Helmet Important and How Do I Get the Best Fit?

 Overview of CPSC Safety Standards

-- All cycling helmets sold in the U.S. must meet the government's CPSC standard.
+- All cycling helmets sold in the U.S. must meet the government's CPSC (Consumer Products Safety Commission) standard.

-- The CPSC (Consumer Products Safety Commission) standard was developed with input from a number of sources, and it is based on the most recent analysis of usage and injury data for cycling.
+- The CPSC standards came with input from several sources and based on the most recent analysis of usage and injury data for cycling.

-The difference between the two standards is the amount of coverage in the rear of the helmet.
+- There are two versions of the CPSC standard– one for Adult and Youth helmets, and one for Infant helmets (children one-year-old and under).The difference between the two standards is the amount of coverage in the rear of the helmet.
 You can determine which standard a helmet meets by looking at the box label and inside the helmet.

 How To Get A Great Fit

-Adult Universal Fit Sizes (fits more than 90% of the human population)
+Adult universal fit sizes fits more than 90% of the human population.

 What About Fit for Women?